w-yeehong/tp/docs/UserGuide.md

 * Fields can be in any order. <br />
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 ### 5.2 Patients

 This section contains all the commands related to patients.
-Scroll down to find out which feature you need!
+You can [add](#521-add-a-patient-addpatient), [delete](#522-delete-a-patient-deletepatient), [edit](#523-edit-patient-details-editpatient), [search](#524-search-patients-by-information-searchpatient) for a patient, or you can [list](#525-list-all-patients-listpatient) out all the patients in Covigent.
+If you are unsure of how to interpret the command format, head back to [Command Format](#51-command-format) before executing the commands!

 #### 5.2.1 Add a patient: `addpatient`